fjcampo/dockerHardening/README.md

 # dockerHardening
 This repository contain the files mentioned in the paper: _Exploring Solutions for Application Container Security in Common Use Containers_
-Written by Frank Campo and Howe Wang
+\nWritten by Frank Campo and Howe Wang

 * _dockerWriter.py_ is a Python script proof-of-concept for automating the patching of off-the-shelf (OTS) images from Docker Hub.
   * You must have Docker Desktop and python 3.x.x installed